-- 21. For although they knew about God, they did not honor Him as God, nor were they thankful, but they were made vain in their thinking, and their senseless heart was darkened. - 22.
-Claiming to be wise, they were turned over to foolishness, - 23. and they traded the glory of the incorruptible God for an image in the likeness of corruptible man, and birds, and four-footed beasts, and creeping things. - ¶24.
-On which account also, God turned them over in the lusts of their own hearts to uncleanness, to dishonor their own bodies among themselves, - 25. who traded the truth of God for a lie and began to worship and serve the creature rather than the Creator, who is blessed forever.
-Amen. - 26.
+- ¶24.
+Therefore also, God turned them over in the lusts of their own hearts to uncleanness, to dishonor their own bodies among themselves, - 25. who traded the truth of God for a lie and began to worship and serve the creature rather than the Creator, who is blessed forever.
+Amen. - ¶26.
 That is why God turned them over to shameful passions.
-Their females even exchanged the natural use of their bodies for what is contrary to nature, - 27. and the males likewise, leaving the natural use of a female, burned in their desire for one another, males committing disgraceful acts with males, receiving in themselves a fitting recompense for their error. - 28.
-Yea, since they did not see fit to retain God in their knowledge, God turned them over to a reprobate mind, to do things that should not be done, - 29. being filled with all unrighteousness: fornication, wickedness, covetousness, maliciousness, and full of envy, murder, strife, treachery, ungodliness.
-They became gossipers, - 30. slanderers, haters of God, insolent, arrogant, boastful, devisers of evil things, disobedient to parents, - 31. undiscerning, unfaithful, unfeeling, implacable, unmerciful, - 32. who, knowing well the righteous judgment of God, that those who practice such things are worthy of death, not only do them, but also approve of those who practice them.
+Their females even exchanged the natural use of their bodies for what is contrary to nature, - 27. and the males likewise, leaving the natural use of a female, burned in their desire for one another, males committing disgraceful acts with males, receiving in themselves a fitting recompense for their error. - \$\[128.
+And since they did not see fit to retain God in their knowledge, God turned them over to a depraved mind, to do things that should not be done, - 29. being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness, and full of envy, murder, strife, treachery, ungodliness.
+They became gossipers, - 30. slanderers, haters of God, insolent, arrogant, boastful, devisers of evil things, disobedient to parents, - 31. undiscerning, unfaithful, unfeeling, implacable, unmerciful, - 32. who, knowing very well the righteous judgment of God, that those who practice such things are worthy of death, not only do them, but also approve of those who practice them.